Part One in a Series

-We are on the brink of significant change on this planet and every light beacon (that means You) is needed to to lighten the imposed darkness, and shift the global energy towards a community of intentional and conscious creation.
+We are on the brink of significant change on this planet and every beacon of light (that means You) is needed to to brighten the imposed darkness, and shift the global energy towards a community of intentional and conscious creation.

 I’ve been listening to a lot of Abraham-Hicks lately, who’s focus is “The Law of Attraction” (TLoA).